riaandelange/mscrmbugfixes/README.md

 }
 ```

-Save the file and iisreset
+Save the file and do an iisreset

 ## 2. Email Editor with  height of 288 pixels
 // todo